 Course Design & Delivery

 When students are learning a challenging topic like astronomy, the method of content delivery and assessment shouldn’t cause additional stress and confusion.
-The content delivery and student requirements should be clear, simple and logical.
+The content delivery and student requirements should be clear, simple, and logical.
 I spend as much time working to improve the overall design of my courses as I do with improving content.

 I keep my academic and behavioral expectations reasonably high.
 After completing my astronomy classes, which I consider typical hard-core science classes, I want students to feel a sense of accomplishment.
-It is my hope that students then leave feeling more confident and capable of achieving further academic, personal or work-related goals.
+It is my hope that students then leave feeling more confident and capable of achieving further academic, personal, or work-related goals.
 This can be a bit tough for students entering college for the first time or returning to college after a long absence.
-Because of this, I try offer many avenues for students to get help and assure them of my availability and eagerness to help them.
+Because of this, I try to offer many avenues for students to get help and assure them of my availability and eagerness to help them.

-As examples of academic expectations, I want my students to not only be able to clearly explain established ideas in astronomy, but to be able to explain supporting evidence.
+As examples of academic expectations, I want my students to not only be able to clearly explain established ideas in astronomy but to be able to explain supporting evidence.
 This is assessed during exams.
 I want my ASTR 122 students to be able to read and interpret graphs and successfully make basic calculations.
 This ability is practiced during labs and assessed on quizzes.

 As an example of behavioral expectation, I expect students to submit quality work and submit it on time; a practice that will serve them well in life.
 I rarely accept late work, and even then, only for verifiable emergencies or unforeseen situations like sudden military deployment.
 Students are sometimes surprised when I won’t accept their late work or when they lose points because of poorly composed or incomplete work.
-In place of showing mercy to these students I give them encouragement to change their behavior (poor grade) and some suggestions on how they can do better.
+In place of showing mercy to these students, I give them encouragement to change their behavior and offer some suggestions on how they can do better.